 1) We are monitoring browsers and traffic to track the percentage of TLS 1.0+1.1 traffic relative to the total volume of encrypted traffic.
 In October 2014, this traffic was approximately 30% of all encrypted traffic on Cloudflare's network.
 In February 2015, this traffic was less than 22% of all encrypted traffic on Cloudflare's network.

 2) We have implemented a "TLS 1.2-only" flag to allow sites to restrict their content to be served with TLS 1.2 protection only.
 This functionality is available to customers on Business and Enterprise plans only.
-In addition, customers are required to have custom SSL certificates or Dedicated Certificates (both with and without custom hostnames).
+In addition, customers are required to have custom SSL certificate.

 To find out more about this, please see: How to use Cloudflare's TLS 1.2-only feature